Carl Mays: Family

 After the 1918 World Series, Mays married Marjorie Fredricka Madden, a graduate of the New England Conservatory of Music whom he had met during his rookie season.
 They were the parents of two children, Carl Jr. (1925–2017) and Elizabeth (Betty).
 His second wife was Esther Ugstead (1907–1990).
 All-Star pitcher Joe Mays, who played for the Minnesota Twins, Kansas City Royals, and Cincinnati Reds from 1999 to 2006, is a distant cousin of Mays.

 Legacy

 In August 2008, Mays was one of the 10 former players who began their careers before 1943 to be considered by the Veterans Committee for induction into the National Baseball Hall of Fame in 2009.
-He was named on only about 25 percent of the ballots, so he was not selected for induction.
+He was named on less than 25 percent of the ballots, thus was not selected for induction.

 In 2021, indie-folk artist Cousin Wolf released a song entitled "Carl Mays" as part of an album called Nine Innings.